Vulvodynia (band)

 Vulvodynia is a South African deathcore band formed in 2014 in Durban, KwaZulu-Natal.
-The band's lineup currently consists of vocalist Zion Bittenbender, guitarists Lwandile Prusent, Luke Haarhoff and Kris Xenopoulos, bassist Nate Gilbert and drummer Thomas Hughes.
+The band's lineup currently consists of vocalist Maya Pobst, guitarists Lwandile Prusent, Luke Haarhoff and Kris Xenopoulos, bassist Nate Gilbert and drummer Thomas Hughes.
 The band have currently released five studio albums with their latest being Entabeni released on July 5, 2024, through Unique Leader Records.
 They have also released three EPs and three split EPs.
 They are currently signed to Unique Leader Records.

 History

 Vulvodynia was formed in early 2014 by a 16-year old Luke Haarhoff and a 19-year old Duncan Bentley.
 The band released their debut EP titled Lord of Plagues in May 2014.
 The EP was produced by Byron Dunwoody who would join the band as their second guitarist shortly after the EP was released.
 In August 2014, the band signed to the Australian label Vicious Instinct Records and released their debut album titled Cognizant Castigation in October 2014.
 In December 2014, the band released a split EP with Cunt Cuntly, Before the Harvest, Cerebus, Bationmaster and The Cake Is a Lie titled Slashing Through the Snow.
 In 2015, the band got together a full lineup to begin touring.
 The band would also release their second EP titled Finis Omnium Ignorantiam and another split titled Astral Evisceration on All Hallows Eve with Cunt Cuntly, Before the Harvest, The Overmind, Chamber of Malice, Despondent, Become The Watcher and Existence Has Failed that same year.

 The band released their second studio album titled Psychosadistic Design on June 30, 2016, through Czech label Lacerated Enemy Records.
 The album features re-recorded tracks from the Lord of Plagues EP.
 The band would tour with Despised Icon, Malevolence and Archspire in February 2018 in Europe and the UK.
 On April 30, 2019, the band released a single titled "Mob Justice" which would appear on their Anthropophagus EP (which was released on May 17, 2019) and their Mob Justice album (which was released on June 30, 2019).
 The Mob Justice album is about life, the socio-political climate and brutality in Africa.
 In late 2019, the band would headline their first tour in Australia and New Zealand.